fclaerho/buildstack/README.md

 | [Cargo][4] | ✚ | ✔ | ✔ | ✔ | ✔ | ✗ | ✗ | ✔ | ✗ |

   * ✚ Not natively supported but implemented by buildstack
-  * ✔+ Partial native support, completed by buildstack
+  * ✔+ Partial native support completed by buildstack
   * ✘ Not natively supported
   * — Undefined